npm/npm/doc/misc/npm-scope.md

 ## Associating a scope with a registry

 Scopes can be associated with a separate registry.
-This allows you to seamlessly use a mix of packages from the public npm registry and one or more private registries, such as npm Enterprise.
+This allows you to seamlessly use a mix of packages from the primary npm registry and one or more private registries, such as npm Enterprise.

 You can associate a scope with a registry at login, e.g.